TopSecretEric/topsecreteric.github.io/index.md

 If you would like to keep up with our progress or would be interested in our rehearsal spaces as they become available, please [contact us.](https://topsecretdenton.com/contact/)

-<p style="text-align: center;">Rehearsal Studios | Instrument Repair
+Rehearsal Studios | Instrument Repair
-Wow, such rehearsal studios! | I'm fixin' guitars and basses.</p>
+Wow, such rehearsal studios! | I'm fixin' guitars and basses.